Church of Saint Francis, Kochi

-Saint Francis Church, in Fort Kochi (Fort Cochin), Kochi, originally built in 1503, is one of the oldest European churches in India and has great historical significance as a mute witness to the European colonial struggle in the subcontinent.
+Saint Francis Church, in Fort Kochi, Kochi, originally built in 1503, is one of the oldest European churches in India and has historical significance as a witness to the European colonial ambitions in the subcontinent.
 The Portuguese explorer Vasco da Gama died in Kochi in 1524 when he was on his third visit to India.
-His body was originally buried in this church, but after fourteen years his remains were moved to Lisbon and now located at Jerónimos Monastery.
+His body was originally buried in this church, but after fourteen years his remains were relocated to Lisbon and is now interred at Jerónimos Monastery.

 History

-Vasco da Gama, who discovered the sea route from Europe to India, landed at Kappad near Kozhikode (Calicut) in 1498.
+Vasco da Gama, who discovered the sea route from Europe to India, landed at Kappad near Kozhikode in 1498.
 He was followed by Pedro Álvares Cabral and Afonso de Albuquerque.
 They built Fort Emmanuel at the Fort Kochi Beach with permission from the Raja of Cochin.
 Within the fort, they built a church with a wooden structure, which was dedicated to St. Bartholomew.
 The neighbourhood is now known as Fort Kochi.
 Francisco de Almeida, the Portuguese viceroy, was allowed, in 1506, by the Raja of Cochin to reconstruct wooden buildings in stone and masonry.

 The Portuguese explorer Vasco da Gama died in Kochi in 1524 on his third visit to India.
 His body was originally buried in this church, but after fourteen years his remains were moved to Lisbon.